SRI LANKA

 How Does It Work?

-Next, the fisherman casts his line, and waits until a fish comes along to be caught.
-Sometimes, they stay out for up to 12 hours!
-However, these fish are not barracudas, they are barely even the size of a sardine and probably weigh less than one pound.
-Natives call them bollu or koramboruwo, and they live on the reefs around the Sri Lankan coast.
+Next, the fisherman casts his line and waits until a fish comes along to be caught.
+Sometimes, he may stay out for hours!
+However, these fish are not barracudas.
+They are small coastal fish, barely even the size of a sardine and probably weighing less than one pound.
+Some are known locally as koramburuwo or bollan, and they swim in the shallow waters along Sri Lanka’s southern coast.

-Nowadays, the custom is fading.
-This is not a lucrative business to support a family on, so many fishermen have other jobs.
+Nowadays, the custom is fading as a regular way to fish.
+It is not a lucrative business to support a family on, so many fishermen have other jobs.
+In some places, stilt fishing now happens more for tourists than for catching dinner.
 Still, this is an amazing custom that requires patience, skill, and strategy.

 Have a suggestion for this story?
 We’d love for you to submit it!